Saturday, April 30, 2005 at 1:21 PM

 Saturday, April 23, 2005 at 12:14 PM

-Last February, Bill Cosby – America’s favorite TV Dad (and faithful husband) – escaped prison when prosecutors investigating allegations of sexual assault concluded that they did not have sufficient evidence to convict him, beyond a reasonable doubt, at trial.
+Last February, Bill Cosby – America’s favorite TV Dad (and faithful husband) – escaped prison when prosecutors investigating allegations of sexual assault concluded they did not have sufficient evidence to convict him at trial, beyond a reasonable doubt.

 But no one thought that was the end of the story.
 Indeed, just over a month later – after losing any chance to take away his freedom – Cosby’s lone accuser filed a civil lawsuit to take away his money instead.

 Many court observers assumed this suit would be settled with financial dispatch in the same way that Kobe Bryant paid-off his accuser (for what ultimately proved to be a $5 million romp!).
-But a few days ago, the allegations against Cosby became 10-times worse and, potentially, 10-times more costly.
-Because lawyers for his accuser filed motion in court for 10 more women to give evidence of similar sexual assaults that Cosby allegedly perpetrated against them too.
+But a few days ago, the allegations against Cosby became ten times worse and, potentially, ten times more costly.
+Because lawyers for his accuser filed motion in court for ten more women to give evidence of similar sexual assaults he perpetrated against them too, allegedly.
 (Click here to read the motion in full)

 Kobe had only one “disgruntled” groupie to payoff.
 Moreover, his wife sparkled with understanding and support – flashing that $4 million diamond ring he tendered to shield her from public humiliation.
 (And, given his idle brain, Kobe will probably be paying his wife for understanding, support and “some” for years to come.)
 Cosby, on the other hand, has eleven women (and perhaps more waiting in the wings) to deal with; and, who knows how many diamond rings would be required to shield his wife from the humiliation their testimony will certainly inflict.